What is data labeling? Choosing between a rule-based vs. machine learning system

 • Effective in high-dimensional spaces.
 High-dimensional data refers to data in which the number of features is larger than the number of observations, i.e., data points.
 SVMs perform well even when the number of features is larger than the number of samples.
 They can handle high-dimensional data efficiently, making them suitable for applications with a large number of features.

 • Resistant to overfitting.
-SVMs are less prone to overfitting compared to other algorithms, like decision trees -- overfitting is where a model performs extremely well on the training data but becomes too specific to that data and can't generalize to new data.
+SVMs are less prone to overfitting compared to other algorithms, such as decision trees -- overfitting is where a model performs extremely well on the training data but becomes too specific to that data and can't generalize to new data.
 SVMs' use of the margin maximization principle helps in generalizing well to unseen data.

 • Versatile.
 SVMs can be applied to both classification and regression problems.
 They support different kernel functions, enabling flexibility in capturing complex relationships in the data.
 This versatility makes SVMs applicable to a wide range of tasks.